-On June 1, 2011, Mr. Bar was awarded options to acquire up to 50,000 shares of common stock at an exercise price of \$11.00 per share (as adjusted for the anticipated one-for-four reverse stock split of our common stock) as a bonus payment for his significant contributions to our company.
+On June 1, 2011, Mr. Bar was awarded options to acquire up to 50,000 shares of common stock at an exercise price of \$11.00 per share (as adjusted for the one-for-four reverse stock split of our common stock that occurred on December 21, 2012) as a bonus payment for his significant contributions to our company.
 In determining to make such award, Mr. Paz considered Mr. Bar's continued exemplary performance and contributions to the clinical development of our product and the desire to continue to retain his services and keep his compensation consistent with what we pay to our other senior executives.
 We determined that granting Mr. Bar more of an equity interest would further increase his opportunity to share in our future financial success and align his objectives with those of our stockholders.
 The options vest on an annual basis over a three year period.
 The options had a fair market value of \$268,381 as of June 1, 2011.
 The exercise price was the fair market value of our common stock on the date of grant.
-On August 31, 2011, we cancelled these options and reissued an option to purchase 50,000 shares of common stock at an exercise price of \$7.72 because our board of directors determined that the \$11.00 (as adjusted for the anticipated one-for-four reverse stock split of our common stock) exercise price was too far out of the money to achieve the compensatory and incentive purposes of the options.
+On August 31, 2011, we cancelled these options and reissued an option to purchase 50,000 shares of common stock at an exercise price of \$7.72 because our board of directors determined that the \$11.00 (as adjusted for the one-for-four reverse stock split of our common stock that occurred on December 21, 2012) exercise price was too far out of the money to achieve the compensatory and incentive purposes of the options.
 The exercise price of the new option was the fair market value of our common stock on the date of grant.
-The fair value of the 50,000 options (as adjusted for the anticipated one-for-four reverse stock split of our common stock) exercise price of the new option was the fair market value of our common stock on the date of grant.
-The fair value of the 50,000 options (as adjusted for the anticipated one-for-four reverse stock split of our common stock) as of August 31, 2011 was \$185,175.
+The fair value of the 50,000 options (as adjusted for the one-for-four reverse stock split of our common stock that occurred on December 21, 2012) as of August 31, 2011 was \$185,175.